Surface-area-to-volume ratio: Dimension and units

 $\mbox{SA:V} = \frac{6~\mbox{cm}^2}{1~\mbox{cm}^3} = 6~\mbox{cm}^{-1}$.

 For a given shape, SA:V is inversely proportional to size.
 A cube 2 cm on a side has a ratio of 3 cm^{−1}, half that of a cube 1 cm on a side.
 Conversely, preserving SA:V as size increases requires changing to a less compact shape.

 Applications

 Physical chemistry

 Materials with high surface area to volume ratio (e.g. very small diameter, very porous, or otherwise not compact) react at much faster rates than monolithic materials, because more surface is available to react.
+See Dust explosion.
 An example is grain dust: while grain is not typically flammable, grain dust is explosive.
 Finely ground salt dissolves much more quickly than coarse salt.

 A high surface area to volume ratio provides a strong "driving force" to speed up thermodynamic processes that minimize free energy.

 Biology

 Cells lining the small intestine increase the surface area over which they can absorb nutrients with a carpet of tuftlike microvilli.

 The ratio between the surface area and volume of cells and organisms has an enormous impact on their biology, including their physiology and behavior.
 For example, many aquatic microorganisms have increased surface area to increase their drag in the water.
 This reduces their rate of sink and allows them to remain near the surface with less energy expenditure.

 An increased surface area to volume ratio also means increased exposure to the environment.
 The finely-branched appendages of filter feeders such as krill provide a large surface area to sift the water for food.

 Individual organs like the lung have numerous internal branchings that increase the surface area; in the case of the lung, the large surface supports gas exchange, bringing oxygen into the blood and releasing carbon dioxide from the blood.
 Similarly, the small intestine has a finely wrinkled internal surface, allowing the body to absorb nutrients efficiently.

 Cells can achieve a high surface area to volume ratio with an elaborately convoluted surface, like the microvilli lining the small intestine.

 Increased surface area can also lead to biological problems.
 More contact with the environment through the surface of a cell or an organ (relative to its volume) increases loss of water and dissolved substances.
 High surface area to volume ratios also present problems of temperature control in unfavorable environments.

 The surface to volume ratios of organisms of different sizes also leads to some biological rules such as Allen's rule, Bergmann's rule and gigantothermy.